-The empirical section addresses the following questions: (i) Does incentive pay for agents tasked with spreading information about public welfare programmes improve programme knowledge in the target population? (ii) Does improved programme knowledge, in turn, lead to higher programme take-up? (iii) Does matching agents with target households in terms of social characteristics have an effect on knowledge that is independent of the incentive-pay effect? (iv) Does incentive pay reinforce or weaken any social-distance effect?
-The main findings of the paper are as follows: First, hiring agents to spread information about the scheme has a positive impact on the level of knowledge about the programme.
+The main findings are as follows: First, hiring agents to spread information has a positive impact on the level of knowledge about the programme.
 The effect is entirely driven by agents on incentive-pay contracts.
 Households in villages assigned an incentive-pay agent score 0.25 standard deviations higher on the knowledge test than those in the control group.